Do you allow your children to receive gifts without any expectation of writing thank you notes in return?

 How do I know the practice of writing thank you notes is optional in a lot of homes today?
 Because I rarely receive them.

 It’s up to you to make the practice of appreciation an expectation in your family.

-Of course parents you’ll have to buy the cards, set out the pens and coax your kid into actually sitting down and writing their thanks out.
+Of course parents you’ll have to buy the cards, set out the pens and coax your son or daughter into actually sitting down and writing their gratitude out.

 2. It’s a way to consider the feelings of others

 We must always look for ways for our children to get out of their me, me, me mentality.
 Writing thank you notes is one simple way we can combat entitlement in our kids.
 Having them acknowledge their appreciation for a gift or gesture through mailing a handwritten thank you note is a minor thing to ask of them.

 3. Teaches them to get off technology and back to the basics of pen and paper